Chapman University: History

-In 1934, the school was renamed to Chapman College after the chairman of its board of trustees (and primary benefactor), C. C. Chapman.
-In 1954, it moved to its present campus in the city of Orange on the site formerly occupied by Orange High School, which had relocated.

-Chapman established a Residence Education Center Program to serve military personnel in 1958.
-This evolved into Brandman University.

-Chapman College became Chapman University in 1991.
-In that year, Dr. James L. Doti became president of Chapman University.
-Also in 1991, the Department of Education became the School of Education, now known as the Donna Ford Attallah College of Educational Studies, and the establishment of what is now known as Wilkinson College of Arts, Humanities, and Social Sciences.
+In 1934, the school became Chapman College after the chairman of its board of trustees (and primary benefactor), C. C. Chapman.
+In 1954, Chapman University permanently relocated to its present campus in the city of Orange, the former site of Orange High School.
+Chapman established a Residence Education Center Program to serve military personnel in 1958, which evolved into Brandman University and later University of Massachusetts Global.
+The college became Chapman University in 1991.
+In the same year, James L. Doti became president of the school, the Department of Education became the School of Education (now known as the Donna Ford Attallah College of Educational Studies), and what is now known as the Wilkinson College of Arts, Humanities, and Social Sciences was established.
+The School of Film and Television, now the Dodge College of Film and Media Arts at Marion Knott Studios, opened in 1996.

-The School of Film and Television, now Dodge College of Film and Media Arts opened in 1996.
-Between 2000 and 2010, Chapman University expanded to include the Rodgers Center for Holocaust Education, Leatherby Libraries, Fish Interfaith Center, Marion Knott Studios (The home of Dodge College of Film and Media Arts), the creation of the Argyros School's Economic Science Institute — led by Dr. Vernon L. Smith (2002 Nobel Prize winner in Economic Sciences, the Erin J. Anderson Athletics Complex and the Schmid College of Science and Technology.
-The Rinker Health Science Campus opened in Irvine, CA. in 2013, becoming the home for the School of Pharmacy.

-Mathematician Daniele C. Struppa became President in 2016, taking over for Dr. James L. Doti.
-In the same year, Musco Center for the Arts opened.
-The 1,110 seat concert hall draws more than 30,000 visitors per year and hosts both professional and student performances.
+Between 2000 and 2010, Chapman University expanded to include the Rodgers Center for Holocaust Education, Leatherby Libraries, Fish Interfaith Center, the Erin J. Anderson Athletics Complex, the Schmid College of Science and Technology, and the Argyros School's Economic Science Institute led by Vernon L. Smith.
+The Rinker Health Science Campus opened in Irvine, CA in 2013, becoming the home for the School of Pharmacy.
+Mathematician Daniele C. Struppa became President in 2016.
+In the same year, the Musco Center for the Arts opened.
+The 1,110-seat concert hall hosts performances.

-Chapman opened the Keck Center for Science and Engineering in 2018 with the Dale E. and Sarah Ann Fowler School of Engineering opening shortly after.
-Between 2018 and 2022, Chapman University earned a Carnegie Classification of R2: Doctoral University — High Research Activity, had its first Rhodes Scholar, Vidal Arroyo '19, and became nationally ranked by U.S. News & World Report.
+The Keck Center for Science and Engineering opened in 2018, with the Dale E. and Sarah Ann Fowler School of Engineering opening shortly after.
+Between 2018 and 2022, Chapman University earned a Carnegie Classification of R2: Doctoral University – High Research Activity, had its first Rhodes Scholar, Vidal Arroyo '19, and became nationally ranked by U.S. News & World Report.

-Colleges and programs
+In 2019, President Daniele C. Struppa refused to take down two The Birth of a Nation posters at the Dodge College of Film and Media Arts.
+Struppa outlined his reasons in an opinion piece called, "Why I won't take down the original 'The Birth of a Nation' poster."
+Black students at Chapman voiced opposition to Struppa's decision; peaceful protests took place on campus.
+Faculty members took a survey on their stance to remove the posters, and the posters were eventually taken down.

+Matt Parlow became Chapman’s 14th president in 2025.